Knowledge graphSettings

 • Audit trail for moderation and anti-cheat investigations.

-If the latency budget is exceeded, it is better to degrade matchmaking (region/rank) than to break the gaming experience.
+If the latency budget is exceeded, it is better to relax region or rank constraints in matchmaking than to let the match degrade into visible lag.

 Related chapters